 The shares of moped, lorry and truck occupant fatalities are higher than the EU average.
-While the average annual reduction of cyclist fatalities between 2001 and 2014 was only 3%, it was 8% for car occupants.
-In the same period, the annual reduction rates of pedestrian and motorcyclist fatalities were 6% and 7% respectively.
+The average annual reduction of motorcyclist and car occupant fatalities between 2001 and 2015 were only 8% each.
+In the same period, the annual reduction rates of pedestrian and cyclist fatalities were 6% and 5% respectively.